jerrytli/ROS_production_review/process_files.md

     After conda is initalized, we can use it to download a variety of bioinformatic software.
     Search this website to see what they have available: https://anaconda.org/bioconda
-    Note: Sometimes the package versions are not always the most updated, many have developer versions on github
+    Note: Sometimes the package versions are not always the most updated, developer versions may exist on github.

-    To install the blast library:
+    To install the blast and mafft library:

     ```bash
      conda install -c bioconda blast
+     conda install -c bioconda mafft
      ```

 2. Make blast database of genes you want to search for: